Many of you may have heard the phrase “Sitting Is The New Smoking”. It is a looming health risk to modern city dwellers like you and me.

 This advice is generalized and although these principles can be applied to most, previous injuries or specific work demands may require an individual assessment.
 During these times of social distancing, Lifeweavers provides ergonomic consultations through a teleconferencing platform which ensures high standards of security and confidentiality.
 Book a session at www.lifeweavers.org/

-About Elizabeth Piper
+Article contributed by Elizabeth Piper

 Elizabeth is the Principal Occupational Therapist at Lifeweavers, an allied health company that specializes in bringing therapy to people’s homes.
 Trained and worked in the UK, Europe and Singapore, she designs services and provides interventions for a range of musculoskeletal and neurological conditions in both institutional and community settings.
 She now leads a therapy team with a wide range of specialisations from stroke to dementia, working with adults to adolescent clients.